After Masayoshi Son regained the title of Japan's richest man, he liquidated his NVIDIA holdings. Does this signal the bursting of the AI bubble?

 Historically, each round of technology bubbles has different manifestations, and the bursting of a bubble does not mean the failure of a technological revolution.
 A typical example is the dot - com bubble in the early 2000s.
 The huge investment losses did not equal the failure of the Internet revolution.
 Moreover, after a brief downturn, the Internet revolution quickly gained momentum.

-Therefore, industry insiders deeply involved in AI these days often say that "the risk of not investing is much greater than the risk of investing."
+Therefore, industry insiders deeply involved in AI often say that “the risk of not investing is much greater than the risk of investing.”
 No one wants to be left far behind by competitors in the context of an exponential revolution.

 References:

-The $10 - Trillion AI Bubble.
+The $10 - trillion AI Bubble.
 Source: LatePost

 SoftBank Liquidates NVIDIA Holdings, Cashing Out $5.8 Billion.
-Source: Fortune
+Source: FORTUNE